How do I recognise Dangerous Spam Emails?

 (A) send me money so I can get the big amount of money released for you

-(B) I want your passport details so I can get the big amount of money released for you.
+(B) I want your passport details so I can get a big amount of money released for you.

 If they were genuine then you would be getting a phone call from someone you could do a quick online search for, to ensure they are genuine.
 A is just after your money while B is also after your identity!

 Another common con you will find in your spam emails is the PayPal con.
 I am sure that most people, either with or without a PayPal account ( remember they send out millions of these), have received an email from ‘PayPal’ saying their account will be frozen if they do not renew their details at the attached link.